drodil/depspector/README.md

 - `--concurrency <n>`: Maximum number of concurrent package analyses (defaults to number of CPU cores).
 - `--json <path>`: Output the analysis report as JSON to the specified file.
 - `--yaml <path>`: Output the analysis report as YAML to the specified file.
+- `--csv <path>`: Output the analysis report as CSV to the specified file.
+Each row contains: package, file, line, severity, type, message, code, id.
 - `--report-level <level>`: Minimum severity level to report (`critical`, `high`, `medium`, `low`).
 Overrides the config file setting.
 - `--benchmark`: Show detailed timing information for each analyzer and phase.
 Useful for performance profiling and identifying slow analyzers.